Pawel-Swiercz02/JS-first-small-projects/Game3 - Whac-a-mole/README.md

-Game starts immediately once you open the page, the point is to try and whac-a-diglett as many times as you can.
+Game starts immediately once you open the page, the goal is to try and whac-a-diglett as many times as you can.
 GL

 (I should add a start/pause button) - TODO